Leyton Midland Road railway station

 Leyton Midland Road is a London Overground station in Leyton of the London Borough of Waltham Forest.
-It is on the Gospel Oak to Barking line, 9 mi 18 chain down the line from Gospel Oak and situated between Walthamstow Queen's Road and Leytonstone High Road stations in Travelcard Zone 3.
+It is on the Suffragette line, 9 mi 18 chain down the line from Gospel Oak and situated between Walthamstow Queen's Road and Leytonstone High Road stations in London fare zone 3.
 It is the closest railway station to Bakers Arms.

 History

 The station opened on 9 July 1894 as part of the Tottenham and Forest Gate Railway and was originally called "Leyton".

 On 17 August 1915, three explosive bombs from the German Zeppelin L.10 landed on or near the station, destroying the ticket office and a billiard hall in the arches under the platform and damaging several houses nearby.
 Four people were killed.

 The station was renamed Leyton Midland Road on 1 May 1949.
 The goods yard, which was just beyond the station, closed on 6 May 1968.
 As with Leytonstone High Road and Wanstead Park stations, the booking office was built into the viaduct arch.
 By the 1980s all the old buildings had been removed and the Greater London Council built a new booking office on Midland Road itself.
 A few years later that was closed and demolished when, like other stations, Leyton Midland Road became unstaffed.